cf-toolsuite/tanzu-genai-showcase/php-symfony-neuron/docs/SETUP.md

 # Install PHP
 brew install php

-# Install essential extensions for Symfony development
-# Note: Many extensions may already be bundled with the main PHP package
-# The following ensures you have all the required extensions from the Ubuntu setup
-brew install php-intl php-curl php-mbstring php-xml php-zip
 ```

 **Note**: Homebrew's PHP package often includes many extensions by default.
 Check installed extensions with `php -m` after installation to see what you already have and what might still be needed.